 - i.
-The development is a scale and nature that is proportionate to the role and function of the village centre, and individual units should not exceed 250 square metres. - ii.
+The development is of a scale and nature that is proportionate to the role and function of the village centre, and individual units should not exceed 280 square metres. - ii.
 It does not result in any unacceptable impact on the amenity of adjacent and nearby occupiers. - iii.
 Appropriate provision is made for vehicle parking and highway safety. - iv.
-Where physical alterations are proposed, these will contribute in a positive way to the character and appearance of the Conservation Area.
+Where physical alterations are proposed, these will contribute in a positive way to (i.e. preserve or enhance) the character and appearance of the Conservation Area.